justudin/justudin.github.com/research/projects.md

 - Development of the Reconfigurable Manufacturing Core Technology based on the Flexible Assembly and ICT Converged Smart Systems, Ministry of Trade Industry and Energy Korea (2015 ~ 2020)

 ### Past Projects
+- U-store-based Technology Development for Agricultural and Fishery Products, Ministry of Agriculture Forestry and Livestock Korea (2015)
 - Development of Product Quality Control and Security Control Service Through Big Data-based IoT / Security Log Event Analysis, Small and Medium Business Administration Korea (2014 ~ 2015)
+- Development of RFID / USN Fusion Sensor Type Indicator-based Food Quality Monitoring and Intelligent Food Distribution Management System, Ministry of Agriculture Forestry and Livestock Korea (2014 ~ 2015)